nbarnes/proxima_reverie/README.md

 TECHNOLOGY
 ==========
 Proxima Reverie primarily runs in the browser, using an HTML5 canvas element driven by Javascript.
-Supporting technologies TBD.
+Supporting technologies TBD. npm and webpack for builds.

 WHERE
 =====